brampat/security/defense/code_quality/README.md

 ### Cyclomatic Complexity

-This metric indicated the complexity of code and is best calculated per method.
+This metric indicated the complexity of code and is best calculated per unit (method).
 The index is calculated by defining the total number of independent branches or possible paths within a method.
 More paths means a higher index, which indicates higher complexity.
 The expressions and operands that increase the index are:
 * ```if```
 * Each ```case``` and ```default``` in a ```switch```
 * ```for```, ```foreach``` and ```while```